ilri/cgspace-java-helpers/README.md

 ## Todo

-- Add support for profiles so we can "force" re-tagging of all
 - Integrate with main DSpace build
 - Make sure this doesn't work on items in the workflow
 - Port to DSpace 6